Rochester, New York: Colleges and universities

 Rochester and the surrounding region host a high concentration of colleges and universities, which drive much of the economic growth in the five-county area.
 The University of Rochester is the only large research institution primarily within the city limits, although Monroe Community College and SUNY Brockport operate campuses downtown.
 The Highland Park neighborhood was home to Colgate Rochester Crozer Divinity School (part of whose facility is leased by Ithaca College's Department of Physical Therapy) and an office maintained by the Cornell University School of Industrial and Labor Relations.

 The University of Rochester is the metropolitan area's oldest and most prominent institution of higher learning, and one of the country's top research centers.
 It includes a nursing school, the Simon School of Business, and the Eastman School of Music.
 It was founded and endowed by George Eastman in his years as a philanthropist.
 He also contributed greatly to the University of Rochester from wealth based on the success of Eastman Kodak.

-Five institutions began operations in the city and later moved to Rochester's inner-ring suburbs: the Empire State College Rochester Learning Center, Monroe Community College, Rochester Institute of Technology, St. Bernard's School of Theology and Ministry and Nazareth University.
+Five institutions began operations in the city and later moved to Rochester's inner-ring suburbs: the Empire State University Rochester Learning Center, Monroe Community College, Rochester Institute of Technology, St. Bernard's School of Theology and Ministry and Nazareth University.
 Rochester was the host of the Barleywood Female University, a short-lived women's college from 1852 to 1853.
 The Lutheran seminary that became Wagner College was established in the city in 1883 and remained for some 35 years before moving to Staten Island.